Kevin Warren

-Early years
+Early life

 Warren was born on November 17, 1963, in Phoenix, Arizona.
 He became interested in sports at an early age, which he attributes to members of his family.
 His father, Morrison Warren Sr., played football for the Brooklyn Dodgers in 1948, and went on to be named president of the 1982 Fiesta Bowl Board of Directors, the first African-American to serve in this position for a major college bowl game.
 In 2013, Arizona State University (ASU) named Morrison Warren as one of the Top 50 ASU football players of all time.
 Kevin's eldest brother, Morrison Warren Jr., played football at Stanford in the early 1960s and was one of the first African-American scholarship student-athletes at Stanford.

 As a young boy, Kevin was struck by a car and forced into traction and a body cast for many months.
 Doctors informed Warren that there was a chance he might not walk again, and therefore it was highly unlikely that he would ever fulfill any dreams he had of playing sports.
 A doctor told Kevin that aquatic rehabilitation exercises may be his only hope at recovery.
 Since there was not an easily accessible pool in Kevin's neighborhood, Kevin's family used the money from the insurance settlement received following the car accident to construct a pool in his backyard.
 Aided by his dedication to swimming, Warren recovered and went on to be recruited to play college basketball.